Benefits of Solar Energy

 How much money could I save by going solar in Roswell?

-How common is solar energy in Roswell?
+Is solar energy readily available in Roswell?

 How long does it take to pay back a solar loan in Roswell?